dionyichia/Inflatacare/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
+* The professors from MAE and REP who gave guidance on product development
 * Healthcare professionals who provided expertise on bedsore prevention
 * The Arduino community for IoT support
 * All contributors who have helped with development and testing